Table of Contents

 State Pension (AOW): Funded by employee social security contributions.

-Employer Pension Contributions: Required under an Adequate Pension Plan (15.7% in 2023).
+Employer Pension Contributions: Required under an Adequate Pension Plan (15% in 2025, set annually by the government).

 4. Employment Contracts